zachlang123/code.zachswebsite/content/home/research.md

 <div style="padding-left: 4em; text-indent: -4em;">

 <p>Anstett, Robert, & Authement, Jacob.
-2022. <a href="https://www.jacobauthement.com/publication/AnstettAuthement2022a">Comparing and Contrasting the U.S. and Missouri Constitutions</a> in <u>Readings in American Politics, 3rd ed.</u> W.W.
-Norton & Company. edited by James W. Endersby </p>
+2022. <a href="https://www.jacobauthement.com/publication/AnstettAuthement2022a">Comparing and Contrasting the U.S. and Missouri Constitutions</a> in <u>Readings in American Politics, 3rd ed.</u> edited by James W. Endersby.
+W.W.
+Norton & Company. </p>

 <p>Anstett, Robert, & Authement, Jacob.
-2022. [”Comparing and Contrasting Political Institutions of the State of Missouri, the United States, and Other States”](https://www.jacobauthement.com/publication/AnstettAuthement2022b) in <u>Readings in American Politics, 3rd ed.</u> W.W.
-Norton & Company. edited by James W. Endersby </p>
+2022. <a href="https://www.jacobauthement.com/publication/AnstettAuthement2022b">Comparing and Contrasting Political Institutions of the State of Missouri, the United States, and Other States</a> in <u>Readings in American Politics, 3rd ed.</u> edited by James W. Endersby.
+W.W.
+Norton & Company. </p>

 </div>